2026aim1008-johan-biju-george/CS509_AI1008/assignment_02/README.md

    - Computes the shortest distance between every pair of vertices.
    - Supports negative edge weights as long as there is no negative-weight cycle.

-The assignment uses CSR (Compressed Sparse Row) representation for Bellman-Ford.
-The CSR conversion function from Assignment 1 is reused instead of being copied into this assignment.
+The assignment uses **CSR (Compressed Sparse Row)** representation for Bellman-Ford.
+The CSR conversion function from Assignment 1 is **reused** instead of being copied into this assignment.

-Floyd-Warshall directly uses a dense adjacency matrix.
+Floyd-Warshall directly uses a **dense distance matrix**.

 ---